emmagreszes/Travel-App-Summer-2020/README.md

 # Travel App

-> This App allows users to log their travel experiences, organize their dream site-seeing vacations, and connect and view friends' travel logs as well.
+> This app allows users to log their travel experiences, organize their dream site-seeing vacations, and connect and view friends' travel logs as well.
 Users will be able to access an interactive map which will feature sites logged added by other members.

 **Pages**